jegali/CPyU/README.md

 This is an emulation project for the 6502 CPU, hopefully expanding to the emulation of a complete Apple ][ computer.
 Started 2022, updated continously
 The project is completely written in python.

+In order to test the emulation, and also to groove myself for further work on the Apple ][ emulator, I used the Apple ][+ ROM to test the emulation functions.
+The ROM is available in single pieces here: https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20II%20plus/ROM%20Images/

 ## Credits
 Some 6502 Code came from the ApplePy repository https://github.com/jtauber/applepy of James Tauber http://jtauber.com.
 The creation of the methods for the individual CPU commands is a diligence task for someone who has slain father and mother - therefore I have helped myself here with jtauber's code and directly removed two more bugs from it.